Slevinski/slevinski.github.io/series/formal-signwriting/entries/styling-signs/technical-notes.md

 The style string is useful because it gives a compact way to express:

-- whole-sign appearance
+- whole-sign colors, scaling, and padding
-- per-symbol overrides
+- per-symbol color overrides
-- scaling and padding
-- class and id hooks for downstream rendering
+- whole-sign class and id hooks for downstream rendering

 That makes it a practical layer even while it remains optional.